 - VBoxManage controlvm <vm> pause temporarily puts a virtual machine on hold, without changing its state for good.
 The VM window will be painted in gray to indicate that the VM is currently paused.
 (This is equivalent to selecting the "Pause" item in the "VM" menu of the GUI.) - Use VBoxManage controlvm <vm> resume to undo a previous pause command.
 (This is equivalent to selecting the "Resume" item in the "VM" menu of the GUI.) - VBoxManage controlvm <vm> reset has the same effect on a virtual machine as pressing the "Reset" button on a real computer: a cold reboot of the virtual machine, which will restart and boot the guest operating system again immediately.
 The state of the VM is not saved beforehand, and data may be lost.
 (This is equivalent to selecting the "Reset" item in the "VM" menu of the GUI.) - VBoxManage controlvm <vm> poweroff has the same effect on a virtual machine as pulling the power cable on a real computer.
 Again, the state of the VM is not saved beforehand, and data may be lost.
-(This is equivalent to selecting the "Close" item in the "VM" menu of the GUI or pressing the window's close button, and then selecting "Power off the VM" in the dialog.)

-After this, the VM's state will be "Powered off".
-From there, it can be started again; see Section 7.6, "VBoxManage startvm".

-• VBoxManage controlvm <vm> savestate will save the current state of the VM to disk and then stop the VM.
-(This is equivalent to selecting the "Close" item in the "VM" menu of the GUI or pressing the window's close button, and then selecting "Power off the VM" in the dialog.)

-After this, the VM's state will be "Saved".
-From there, it can be started again; see Section 7.6, "VBoxManage startvm".
+(This is equivalent to selecting the "Close" item in the "VM" menu of the GUI or pressing the window's close button, and then selecting "Power off the machine" in the dialog.) - After this, the VM's state will be "Powered off".
+From there, it can be started again; see chapter 8.6, VBoxManage startvm, page 91. - VBoxManage controlvm <vm> savestate will save the current state of the VM to disk and then stop the VM.
+(This is equivalent to selecting the "Close" item in the "VM" menu of the GUI or pressing the window's close button, and then selecting "Save the machine state" in the dialog.) - After this, the VM's state will be "Saved".
+From there, it can be started again; see chapter 8.6, VBoxManage startvm, page 91.